MarketSquare/robotframework-ai/README.md

 - **response_format: dict = None** Can be used to make the response compile to JSON.
     Set this to { "type": "json_object" } to make the response compile to JSON or None if it shouldn't necessarily.

+### Examples

+Generate a response to a question using OpenAI

+    Generate Response    openai    What is the wheather today?

+Declare a rule in the first message and refer to it in the second message

+    Generate Response    openai    If I say water you say fire Generate Response    openai    Water    keep_history=True

+Generate the meaning of life in a json format using the gpt-3.5-turbo from OpenAI in the default format with a token limit at 1024, temperature at 2, top p at .5 and frequency- and presence penalty at 0 without using the previous messages in the response.

+    Generate Response    openai    What is the meaning of life?
+In json.    gpt-3.5-turbo    1024    2    .5    0    0    False    {"type": "json_object"}

 ## AI models

 Each module in the RobotFramework-AI library can support multiple different AI models.
 Each AI model needs an API key for the generation of test data.